Additional Permitted Subscription (APS)

 Anyone who was married or in a civil partnership with someone who died on or after 3 December 2014 can now apply for an additional ISA allowance, known as the Additional Permitted Subscription (APS).

-The APS is equal to the value of the ISA held by the deceased on the date of death.
-For example, if your spouse died on or after 3 December 2014 with an ISA valued at £50,000, this would be your APS.
-Where an investor held ISAs with several companies, a separate APS will be available for each.
+If the deceased died before 6 April 2018, the APS is equal to the value of the ISA on the date of death.
+For example, if your spouse died on or after 3 December 2014 (but before 6 April 2018) with an ISA valued at £50,000, this would be your APS.

 An individual is eligible for an APS if:

-No, the APS is separate from the ISA allowance (£15,240 for the 2016/17 tax year).
-The surviving spouse or civil partner can use their ISA allowance in the normal way, separately from any APS.
+No, the APS is separate from the ISA allowance (£20,000 for the 2023/2024 tax year).
+The surviving spouse or civil partner can use their ISA allowance in the normal way, in addition to any APS.